ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

 = 1.1 =
-* enabling the usage of the osm proxy "[Tiles Proxy for OpenStreetMap](https://wordpress.org/plugins/osm-tiles-proxy/ "Tiles Proxy for OpenStreetMap")
+* enabling the usage of the osm proxy [Tiles Proxy for OpenStreetMap](https://wordpress.org/plugins/osm-tiles-proxy/ "Tiles Proxy for OpenStreetMap")

 = 1.0 =
 * introducing OSM as an alternative for google maps by using leaflet-api